forkmeplease/openproject/docs/mobile-app-guide/first-steps/README.md

 ![Applications setting to enable the built-in OAuth in OpenProject](mobile_app_oauth_authentication.png)
 *   **Network connection:** Internet access is required for syncing data with your OpenProject instance.
 > [!NOTE]
-> Some features, such as deep-linking and realtime push notifications, may depend on your organization’s configuration or will become available in future updates.
+> Some features, such as deep-linking and real-time push notifications, may depend on your organization’s configuration or will become available in future updates.

 ## Download the App